wlloyduw/ContainerProfiler/docs/build_2.md

 After the container name 'profiler:sysbench' you will need to specify any command line arguments for the application being profiled.

-In addition, add the '-t' argument to specify a time series sampling interval.  (e.g. -t 1 for 1-second sampling)
+In addition, add the '-t' argument to specify a time series sampling interval.  (e.g. '-t 1' for 1-second sampling)

 ```bash
 sudo docker run --rm \